SeLite/SeLite.github.io/SeleniumIDE.md

 * clipboard sharing between Selenium IDE and other applications

 # Using multiple Selenium IDEs in parallel
 A running Firefox instance can show only one standard Selenium IDE window.
-Yet, viewing/editing different test cases in multiple Selenium IDE windows (at the same time) increases productivity.
-It's beneficial for restructuring scripts (e.g. into Selenese functions), or as a reference for test cases.
+Yet, viewing/editing different [cases][case] in multiple Selenium IDE windows (at the same time) increases productivity.
+It's beneficial for restructuring scripts (e.g. into Selenese functions), or as a reference for cases.
 Several ways exist for it, varying in intuitiveness, simplicity and accessibility.
 Some involve multiple running instances of Firefox, with separate profiles.

-For robust access modify all test cases and test suites only in primary Selenium IDE window.
-Alternatively, edit different test cases (or sets of them) in different Selenium IDEs.
-Either way, beware that sometimes other Selenium IDEs don't pick up the change when saved (even if you switch between test cases in those other Selenium IDEs) or they notice it only later.
-So if you modify a test case in one chosen Selenium IDE and you use other Selenium IDEs as its read-only reference, it may be out of date.
+For robust access modify all cases and [suites][suite] only in primary Selenium IDE window.
+Alternatively, edit different cases (or sets of them) in different Selenium IDEs.
+Either way, beware that sometimes other Selenium IDEs don't pick up the change when saved (even if you switch between cases in those other Selenium IDEs) or they notice it only later.
+So if you modify a [case] in one chosen Selenium IDE and you use other Selenium IDEs as its read-only reference, it may be out of date.

 ## Auxiliary Selenium IDEs inside browser
 This shows one (standard) Selenium IDE detached from Firefox browser windows.
 Other Selenium IDEs are inside browser windows, but they may look standard, too.
 Compared to the next method, this